arnor-sigurdsson/EIR/README.md

 ```
 > **_NOTE:_**  Currently the label file ID columns must be called "ID" (uppercase).

-To train a GLN model on this data, which has 6 ancestry target classes, computing SNP activations during training, we can run the following command:
+For this quick demo, we are going to use the data above to train a GLN model to predict ancestry, of which there are 6 classes (Asia, Eastern Asia, Europe, Latin America and the Caribbean, Middle East and Sub-Saharan Africa).
+To train the model, computing SNP activations during training, we can run the following command:

 ```bash
 eirtrain \